The effects of education policy on families was brought home to me once during a Lyft ride.

 The perennial reform movements are always pointing out inequities and problems.

-The thing is that the K-12 system has normalized a pattern of disasters and near-disasters.
+The K-12 system has normalized a pattern of disasters and near-disasters.

 The critics consistently use academic data to inform both their critiques and their proposals to create accountability.